Harphies/DevOps/aws.md

 - On premises IT -> Infrastructuree -> Platform -> Software as Services
 - Cloud service broker: Bridge between two cloud providers.

+## AWS CLI and SDK settings

+- Create a AWS Account
+- Download the AWS CLI for your OS in my case [Window] and install
+- Create an IAM programatic user in order to use the AWS CLI against the AWS services.
+- Run AWS configure in the CLI terminal to setup the access key and the secret Acess Key
+- To check the access key setup earlier
+  - Nagivate to system name: in my own case [C:\Users\taofe] use Gitbash and run the following commands
+  - cd .aws
+  - ls -al to have access to the config and the credential files.
+  - cat credentials
+  - cat configure

+## AWS Shell

+-

+## AWS Commands

+- aws --version
+- aws help
+- aws ec2 help